RaspberryPiFoundation/python-curriculum/en-GB/robo-trumps/index.md

 ## Save Your Project {.save}

 ## Challenge: Add more stats to the robots {.challenge}
-Can you think of more stats to add to the robots.
+Can you think of more stats to add to the robots?
 You could add ‘speed’ or ‘usefulness’ or come up with your own ideas.

 You’ll need to:

 + Add data to the file for each new category
-+ Add the new category to the code that read in the data
++ Add the new category to the code that reads in the data
 + Write the new category out when you display a trump card

 You could even add a colour and show the stats for robots in their own color.